YanagiEiichi/XLocalStorage/README.md

 #### Usage

-First, you should put the xlocalstorage.html to your root domain and root path.
+First, you should copy the `xlocalstorage.html` to your root domain and root path.

 ```html
 <script src="bower_components/xlocalstorage/xlocalstorage.js"></script>